gk646/magique/CONTRIBUTING.md

 The folders should follow a specific naming convention:

-- headers: Contains headers that help with the implementation of any of the source files
+- headers: Contains headers that help with the implementation of the source files

 Other than that choose a descriptive name based on their function.
 Existing ones: systems, globals, datastructures